JckHamm3r/Tik-Tool/README.md

 Unless you are trying to change things in the actual GUI, you shouldnt have to mess with anything above line #433.

-Things act weird when you are winboxed into the device that you are trying to configure when the tool is trying to send a config file, so dont winbox into the device until after you send the config
+Things act weird when you are winboxed into the device that you are trying to configure when the tool is trying to send a config file, so dont winbox into the device until after you send the config.

 # Customization Help
-If you would like for me to customize this tool for you, reach out to me and we can see if we can come to some sort of an agreement.
-You can find me on the WISP Talk Facebook group - Chris Josey
+If you would like for me to customize this tool for you, reach out to me to see if we can come to some sort of an agreement.
+You can find me on the WISP Talk Facebook group. - Chris Josey